 Our medical team provides in-house, medical information support for our marketed products.
-This includes interacting directly with healthcare professionals to address any product or medical inquiries through our medical information call center.
+This includes interacting directly with healthcare professionals to address any product or medical inquiries through our medical information call center and medical science liaisons.
 In addition to coordinating the call center, our clinical/regulatory group generates medical information letters, provides informational memos to our sales forces and assists with ongoing training for the sales forces.